-- 1. Don't make the opening moves (putting Bids or Offers at the start of the day) if you are not a regular Market-Maker, and not prepared for large losses at the market opening. - 2.
-Don't put bids and offers for large amounts (say Rs 25 crores) if you are not a seasoned NDS-OM User so that the losses on account of a wrong price /yield input are curtailed. - 3.
-Don't look at the Price you are willing to Buy or Sell the security, instead look at the yield, as these are investment and disinvestment operation and not simply buying and selling as in shares and FX. - 4.
-Don't look at the yield at which the particular security is currently trading but at what yield it closed the previous day, before deciding the yield at which you would like to "Buy"(preferably an yield higher(price lower) than previous day's close), depending upon your view of the day's movements based upon your analysis. - 5.
-Don't look at the yield at which the particular security is currently trading but at what yield it closed the previous day, before deciding the yield at which you would like to "Sell" (preferably at an yield lower(price higher) than previous day's close)depending upon your view of the day's movements based upon your analysis. - 6.
-Don't look at the yield at which Offers are put (but rather look at the bids) if you are looking to "Buy" the security.
+- 1. Make the opening moves (putting Bids or Offers at the start of the day) if you are not a regular Market -Maker, and not prepared for large losses at the market opening. - 2.
+Put bids and offers for large amounts (say Rs 25 crores) if you are not a seasoned NDS-OM User so that the losses on account of a wrong price /yield input are curtailed. - 3.
+Look at the Price you are willing to Buy or Sell the security, instead look at the yield, as these are investment and disinvestment operation and not simply buying and selling as in shares and FX. - 4.
+Look at the yield at which the particular security is currently trading but at what yield it closed the previous day, before deciding the yield at which you would like to "Buy" (preferably an yield higher (price lower) than previous day's close), depending upon your view of the day's movements based upon your analysis. - 5.
+Look at the yield at which the particular security is currently trading but at what yield it closed the previous day, before deciding the yield at which you would like to "Sell" (preferably at an yield lower (price higher) than previous day's close) depending upon your view of the day's movements based upon your analysis. - 6.
+Look at the yield at which Offers are put (but rather look at the bids) if you are looking to "Buy" the security.
 To be able to gauge if your intended buying price is in line with the market, better to see where other buyers are putting bids and whether you would like to place a higher or a lower bid and whether the offer is competitive enough. - 7.
-Don't look at the yield at which "Bids" are put if you are looking to "Sell" the security.
+Look at the yield at which "Bids" are put if you are looking to "Sell" the security.
 To be able gauge if your intended selling price is in line with the market, better to see where other sellers are putting their offers and whether you would like to place a lower yield (higher price) or a higher yield (lower price) on offer for selling your security.

-- 8. Do please be doubly careful.
-If you are a buyer and there are no offers, or if you are a seller and there are no bids, i.e., you intend to be the only bidder or seller, you may input a wrong price/yield. - 9.
-Don't look at the prices at which the Bids and Offers shown but the "Spread" between the Bids and Offers.
+- 8. Be in a hurry to put a bid if you are a buyer and there are no other bids, or put an offer if you are a seller and there are no offers, because you may input a wrong price/yield. - 9.
+Look at the prices at which the Bids and Offers shown but the "Spread" between the Bids and Offers.
 If you are a buyer, and propose to buy at the price offered, how much will the loss be, if you sell at bid available on the screen or in the market.
 Are you comfortable with the loss so calculated?
 Similarly, if you are a seller, and propose to sell at the price bid, how much will the loss be, if you immediately purchase back at the offer available on the screen or in the market.
 Are you comfortable with the loss so calculated? - 10.
-Don't forget that the best two-way prices (both bid and offer being available) are those with the narrowest or no spread.
+Forget that the best two-way prices (both bid and offer being available) are those with the narrowest or no spread.
 Wide spreads between bids and offers indicate a thin or very uncertain market and chances of incurring a large loss if your decision is incorrect and you want to unwind. - 11.
-Don't ignore the "Pop-Up" alerts, as over-riding the internal filters set by your Head of Treasury can lead to huge losses for your institution.
+Ignore the "Pop-Up" alerts, as over-riding the internal filters set by your Head of Treasury can lead to huge losses for your institution.